opencord/cord/docs/getting_the_code.md

-Also see [Configuring your Development Environment:cord-bootstrap.sh script ](install.md#cord-bootstrap.sh-script) for instructions on downloading patchsets during a build that uses the `cord-bootstrap.sh` script.
+Also see [Configuring your Development Environment:cord-bootstrap.sh script ](install.md#cord-bootstrap.sh-script) for instructions on downloading patchsets during a build using the `cord-bootstrap.sh` script.

 ## Contributing code to CORD